Originally published in March 2013

 It’s no secret ’round these parts that my uterus is jonesing for a little company.
 Lately, new things have factored into the matter:

-My 20-month old has learned to hold my iPhone without her chubby thumbs getting in the way, pausing whatever she’s watching on the screen.
+My 20-month old has learned to hold my iPhone without her chubby thumbs getting in the way.
 You heard it here first: she’ll be Valedictorian of her class.

 My 3.5 year-old son is already an accomplished mathematician: